 USS PORTER Image Gallery:

-The photo below was taken by Brian Barton when USS PORTER was at Naval Base Norfolk on July 23, 2002.
+The photo below was taken by Brian Barton and shows USS PORTER at Naval Base Norfolk, Va., on July 23, 2002.

 The photo below was taken by me and shows the USS PORTER at Naval Base Norfolk on November 9, 2008.